Javascript is not enabled.

 Another theory, says Pauline M. Maki, professor of psychiatry, psychology and obstetrics & gynecology at the University of Illinois at Chicago, is that hot flashes cause cognitive changes.
 In a study published in Neurology in 2022, increased hot flashes were linked with a brain biomarker that has been linked to an increased risk of stroke, Alzheimer’s disease and cognitive decline.

 Hormone therapy, although currently not recommended to treat cognitive issues or for dementia prevention, effectively treats hot flashes, mood swings and sleep disturbances that contribute to brain fog, helping reduce issues for many women.
+So MHT is useful for key menopause symptoms, but what about its long-term impact on the brain?
+It depends.

 Hormone therapy for early menopause